ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    error `invalid_message`.

 1. Check if the report has been previously aggregated.
 If so, the input share MUST be marked as invalid with the error `report_replayed`.
+A report is considered aggregated if its contribution would be included in a relevant collection job.

     * Implementation note: To detect replay attacks, each Aggregator is required to keep track of the set of reports it has processed for a given task.